-- 1- Turbidity is a measure of the cloudiness of the water.
+1 - Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on 4/8-9/23 (0.99).
+Our highest single turbidity measurement for the year occurred on 01/26/24 (0.98).
 State regulations require that turbidity must always be below 5 NTU.
-The regulations require that 95% of the turbidity samples collected have measurements below 1.0 NTU. - 2 The level presented represents the $90^{th}$ percentile of the 10 sites tested.
+The regulations require that 95% of the turbidity samples collected have measurements below 1.0 NTU.

+2 - The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The $90^{th}$ percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 10 samples were collected at your water system and the $90^{th}$ percentile value was the 0.635 mg/l value.
-The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 10 samples collected.
-The action level for lead was not exceeded at any of the 10 sites tested. - 4 This number represents the Highest Locational Running Annual Average (LRAA) for 2023.
+The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
+In this case, 10 samples were collected at your water system and the 90th percentile value was the 0.7 mg/l value.
+The action level for copper was exceeded at one of the sites tested.

+3 - The level presented represents the 90^{th} percentile of the 10 samples collected.
+The action level for lead was exceeded at one of the 10 sites tested.

+4 - This number represents the Highest Locational Running Annual Average (LRAA).